Rignchen/Php-blog/README.md

 - New posts can be created with the link `http://localhost:8000/new`

 ## Features
-- Create, edit and delete posts
+- Create, edit and delete posts made by the user
+- View posts made by other users
 - Error and success messages

 ## License